gamedevpl/www.gamedev.pl/games/nukes/codegen/README.md

 - `--verbose-prompt`: Print the prompt used for code generation.

 Note: The `--chat-gpt` and `--anthropic` flags are mutually exclusive.
 If neither is specified, the default Vertex AI with Google's Gemini Pro model will be used.

+## Supported AI Models

+### Vertex AI (Default)
+Uses Google's Vertex AI with the Gemini Pro model.
+This is the default option if no specific AI model flag is provided.

+### OpenAI GPT
+Activated with the `--chat-gpt` flag.
+Uses OpenAI's GPT model for code generation.

+### Anthropic Claude
+Activated with the `--anthropic` flag.
+Uses Anthropic's Claude model for code generation.

+## File Operations

+The codegen tool can perform various file operations based on the provided flags:

+- Create new files (with `--allow-file-create`)
+- Delete existing files (with `--allow-file-delete`)
+- Create new directories (with `--allow-directory-create`)
+- Update existing files (always allowed)

+## Dependency Tree

+When using the `--dependency-tree` flag, the tool will analyze the dependencies of files marked with `@CODEGEN` and include them in the code generation process.
+This ensures that all relevant files are considered, even if they're not directly marked for code generation.

+## Verbose Mode

+The `--verbose-prompt` flag allows you to see the prompts being sent to the AI model.
+This can be useful for debugging or understanding how the tool constructs its requests.